ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 : Integer

 Applicability:
-: Message
+: Connection, Message

-Niceness is a numeric (non-negative) value that represents an unbounded hierarchy of priorities of Messages, relative to other Messages sent over the same Connection and/or Connection Group (see
+This property is a numeric (non-negative) value that represents an unbounded hierarchy of priorities.
+It can specify the priority of a Message, relative to other Messages sent over the same Connection and/or Connection Group (see
-{{groups}}).
+{{groups}}), or the priority of a Connection, relative to other Connections in the same Connection Group.

 A Message with Niceness 0 will yield to a Message with Niceness 1, which will yield to a Message with Niceness 2, and so on.
 Niceness may be used as a sender-side scheduling construct only, or be used to specify priorities on the